-OPINION: We Are Africans.
+Opinion: We Are Africans.
 Here's Our View Of Beyoncé's 'Black Is King'

 Black Is King is inspired by the 2019 remake of The Lion King.
 It tells viewers the story of a young African king who is cast out into the world as a baby — and grows up to return home to reclaim his throne.
 Along the way, he meets figures who connect him to his history, his family and identity – with ample music and dancing.
 Beyoncé, who plays a mother figure and narrator throughout the film, encourages Black people to see the leader within and not be defined by negative narratives of Africa.
 Among her proclamations:

-"Let Black be synonymous with glory"
+"Let Black be synonymous with glory."

-"Be bigger than the picture they framed for us to see"
+"Be bigger than the picture they framed for us to see."

 She asks the young African king to remember who he is ("King already you know it.
 It's time to shine").
 Indeed, if we are truly royalty, would we tolerate the kinds of institutionalized racism faced by Black Americans in the U.S. and racism faced by Black people all over the world?